Month: August 2013

 I’m currently sitting in a café in Vauxhall, counting down the minutes until I start my placement at the Big Issue Foundation.
 The pre-first day nerves setting my mind to run wild, publishing my first post to the blog seemed like a welcome distraction…

 I imagine most of you will recognize the Big Issue.
 Having thousands of vendors on streets across the UK each week have turned it into one of the country’s most trusted and recognizable social enterprise brands.
 What you might not know is that it’s actually split into three arms: the magazine, the foundation and the social investment vehicle.
+The magazine is the publication itself, the foundation is a charitable organization that actively works with vendors to help them achieve their personal goals and the investment vehicle, known as Big Issue Invest, seeks to support burgeoning social enterprise.

 2nd Week at DWT

 I have been continuing work on the user guide, this week focusing on producing case studies from Living Landscapes and NIAs, where the use of GIS maps would help.
 Living Landscapes is a nation wide project, created by the Wildlife Trusts, that aims to restore, recreate and reconnect habitats o support native wildlife.
 This will give species more space to move between patches, increasing their chances of adapting to threats such as climate change.
 The point of this part of the document is to allow people who would potentially use the maps (trust staff, housing planners etc.) to see how GIS maps would benefit their project.
+I have regular meetings with my supervisor who then makes me word documents with pointers and advice.